melezhik/perl-plugin/README.md

 - [App::cpanminus](http://search.cpan.org/perldoc?App%3A%3Acpanminus)
 - unzip
-- ruby
+- ruby installed with rvm
 - ruby bundler

 environment variables taking into account:
 ===
 These variables are optional, but will be taking into account when are set:
-- HOME (jenkins user home directory)
+- cpan_mirror
 - http_proxy
-- rvm_path
-- cpan_mirror
+- ruby_version

 You can set environment variables via "Jenkins/Configuration/Global properties/Environment variables" interface.